Mike Wright (quarterback): Mississippi State

 On January 22, 2023, Wright announced that he would be transferring to Mississippi State University to play for the Mississippi State Bulldogs.
 Entering the season, Wright was named the backup to Will Rogers.
-Wright would receive his first amount of significant playing time with Mississippi State after an injury to Rogers against Western Michigan.
+Wright received his first amount of significant playing time with Mississippi State after an injury to Rogers against Western Michigan.
 He threw for 57 yards and ran for 24 yards and a touchdown in the 41–28 win.
 Following a bye week, Wright made his first start with Mississippi State, combining for 145 yards and a touchdown in a 7–3 triumph over Arkansas.
 He finished the season throwing for 453 yards and three touchdowns, in addition to rushing for 324 yards and three touchdowns, before entering the transfer portal for a second time.

 Northwestern

 On May 9, 2024, Wright announced that he would be transferring to Northwestern University to play for the Northwestern Wildcats.